 Made with the best ingredients, a little butter, a little sugar and a little cinnamon, added to our pizza crust mix and VOILÀ, and you've got gooey cinnamon rolls!
 These are the most sinfully decadent and rich cinnamon rolls you'll ever taste.
-Share these and you'll win new friends and influence people!
-These make the perfect gift or treat.
+Share these and you'll make new friends!
+Honestly, these are incredibly good and they're perfect for gifting.
 Share.
 Eat.
 Smile.

 Gooey Cinnamon Rolls

 For the Dough

 - 2 Tbsp soft butter of choice